log2timeline/l2tdocs/process/GIFT PPA.md

 apt-get install autoconf automake autopoint build-essential byacc debhelper devscripts dh-autoreconf dput flex git libtool pkg-config python-all python-all-dev python-pkg-packages python-setuptools python3-all python3-all-dev python3-setuptools quilt
 ```

+**Note that these package names are for Ubuntu 16.04 and can differ on other versions of Ubuntu/Debian**

 Create a local copy of the latest l2tdevtools:
 ```
 git clone https://github.com/log2timeline/l2tdevtools.git